scverse/squidpy_notebooks/docs/source/auto_tutorials/tutorial_mibitof.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 68-71

-Note that we also added the segmentation as an additional layer to img, and set the `segmentation` attribute in the ImageContainer.
+Note that we also added the segmentation as an additional layer to `img`, and set the `segmentation` attribute in the ImageContainer.
 This allows visualization of the segmentation layer as a `labels` layer in Napari.